harvardinformatics/intro-r/R-workshop-Part2.md

 mass_mean <- mean(adelie_males$body_mass_g, na.rm = TRUE)
 ```

-> Create a new variable called tail_sd that stores the standard deviation of the mass column.
+> Create a new variable called mass_sd that stores the standard deviation of the mass column.
 The function for this is sd(); like mean() you need to include the argument na.rm = TRUE to tell the sd function to remove missing values first

 ``` r